 - Heat oil in a deep stock pot.
 Add cumin seeds.
 When the seeds start to crackle, add garlic.
 Sauté for a couple of minutes till the garlic starts to turn brown.

-- Add onion, green chillies, turmeric, asafoetida and salt.
+- Next add onion, green chillies, turmeric, asafoetida and salt.
 Mix well and let the onions sweat for about a couple of minutes.

-- Add the soaked rice and lentils along with the water they are soaked in.
-Cook covered till there is a boil.
+- Drain the soaked rice and lentils and add to the pot.
+Mix well.
+Now add 4 cups of water and cook covered till there is a boil.

-- Add moong sprouts, flaxseed powder, salt and pepper and stock/water.
+- Add moong dal sprouts, flaxseed powder, salt and pepper.
 Mix well and cook covered for 10 minutes or till the rice and lentils are cooked through.
-Check for water in between.
-Add more if required.
+Check for water in between and add more if required.

-- To serve, garnish with fresh coriander leaves and serve with a pickle of your choice and a plain raita (yogurt spiced with cumin powder, salt and paprika)
+- To serve, garnish with fresh coriander leaves.
+Serve with a pickle of your choice and a plain raita (yogurt spiced with cumin powder, salt and paprika)